 You will be smoothing your horizontal aim, which will eventually help you in close-range gunfights.
 Try to switch as fast as you can.

-We hope our guide is fruitful enough to improve your aim in Valorant.
-Following our routine consistently will eventually give you better results.
+I hope my guide on Best KovaaK’s Aim Training Routine For Valorant is fruitful enough to improve your aim in Valorant.
+Following my aim routine consistently will eventually give you better results.
 Rigorous practice is required to make sure you outweigh other users in the competitive world of FPS games like Valorant.
-Make sure to change your strategies as mentioned above if you do not see results in a few months.
+While you are at it, make sure to check out our review on Valorant, the best shooter of 2023, by Moiz Banoori.

 Next: